 Forget Christmas you’ve got to get through Halloween first.
-Trick or treat has fast become a much celebrated affair.
-Whether you love it or loathe it you can’t get away from the Orange and Black which is now symbolic of October and the second most popular event of the calendar.
+Trick or treat has fast become a much-celebrated affair.
+Whether you love it or loathe Halloween and Halloween traditions you can’t get away from the Orange and Black which is now symbolic of October and the second most popular event of the calendar.

 Happy Halloween & roll on Christmas x